How to Book China High-Speed Rail Tickets in 2026

 - After selecting a suitable seat class, add passenger details, confirm the train information, and proceed to payment.

-Supported payment methods include international credit and debit cards (Visa, Mastercard, JCB, American Express) or PayPal.
+Supported payment methods include major international credit and debit cards (Visa, Mastercard, JCB, American Express), Apple Pay, and more.

 - You can view your orders on the home page under [My Trips], where you can check ticket gate, carriage, and seat details before departure.